Developmental interpretability

 Figure 1

-Developmental interpretability is an emerging subfield within AI interpretability that focuses on understanding how neural networks evolve capabilities during training.
-Rather than analyzing only fully-trained models as static objects, this approach examines the dynamics of learning, capability emergence, and concept formation throughout the training process.
+Developmental interpretability is an emerging subfield of AI interpretability that focuses on how neural networks develop capabilities during training.
+Rather than analyzing only fully trained models as static objects, we examine the dynamics of learning, capability emergence, and concept formation throughout training.
 It builds on mechanistic interpretability by adding a temporal dimension.

-Much of this work explores scaling behaviour in training dynamics, particularly the phase transition when a model suddenly starts to generalise well.
+Much of this work explores scaling behaviour in training dynamics, particularly the phase transition when a model suddenly begins to generalize well.

 1 Key Research Directions

-Studies discontinuous capability emergence through training, identifying critical learning thresholds and representation shifts.
+This area studies discontinuous capability emergence during training, identifying critical learning thresholds and representational shifts.
 Key works:

-Examines gradient behaviours, loss landscapes, and parameter space geometry through frameworks like Singular Learning Theory (SLT).
+We examine gradient behaviours, loss landscapes, and parameter-space geometry using frameworks like Singular Learning Theory (SLT).

-Maps formation of specific computational patterns from initialization:
+This traces how specific computational patterns form from initialization:

-TODO: understand how much of the argument leans upon discovering compact circuit representations, and how much upon generalisation, and the relation.
+We need to understand how much of the argument depends on discovering compact circuit representations, how much depends on generalization, and how the two relate.

-Tracks evolution of individual neurons/layers through training: - Visualizing Deep Network Training Trajectories with PCA - Mao et al. ()
+This tracks the evolution of individual neurons and layers during training: - Visualizing Deep Network Training Trajectories with PCA - Mao et al. (2024)

-A biased but credible source says of CTA:
+A biased but credible source says the following about Component Trajectory Analysis (CTA):

 One thing I’d say is the Component Trajectory Analysis […] to my eyes, not very interesting, because PCA on timeseries basically just extracts Lissajous curves and therefore always looks like the same thing.
 [We can] make more sense of this by applying joint PCA to trajectories which vary in their training distribution.